fenago/generative-adversarial-networks/chapter_07/Lab_5.md

 Now that we know how to define and train the discriminator model, we need to look at developing the generator model.

-7.4

-How to Define and Use the Generator Model
+## How to Define and Use the Generator Model

 The generator model is responsible for creating new, fake but plausible images of handwritten digits.
 It does this by taking a point from the latent space as input and outputting a square

-### 7.4.
-How to Define and Use the Generator Model

-106

 grayscale image.
 The latent space is an arbitrarily defined vector space of Gaussian-distributed values, e.g. 100 dimensions.
 It has no meaning, but by drawing points from this space randomly